Mightyfrong/gallifreyan-translation-helper/README.md

 	draw.dot(x + 32.5 * shermansScale, y + 15 * shermansScale, 5 * shermansScale);
 	break;
 ```
-...unless [thicknumberline](#Translation) is set. then the current "," is supposed to be the decimal sign that is of course not to be displayed as an actual "," but a thick line within the number-group.
+...unless [thicknumberline](#Translation) is set.
+Then the current "," is supposed to be the decimal sign that is of course not to be displayed as an actual "," but a thick line within the number-group.

 Vowels have the base line drawn unless they are grouped.
-Then come the drawing instructions:
+Then follow the drawing instructions:
 ```js
 case "a": /*base "vowel"*/
 	draw.circle(x + (25 + grouped.voweloffset.x) * shermansScale, y + (25 + grouped.voweloffset.y) * shermansScale, 10 * shermansScale * grouped.vresize);